 10-11-1884 – 11-07-1962 Eleanor Roosevelt – Born in New York City, New York.
 She was an American politician, diplomat and activist.
 She was the longest-serving First Lady of the United States, holding the post from March 1933 to April 1945 during her husband President Franklin D. Roosevelt’s four terms in office.
 President Harry S. Truman later called her the “First Lady of the World” in tribute to her human rights achievements.
 Though widely respected in her later years, Roosevelt was a controversial First Lady for her outspokenness, particularly her stance on racial issues.
 She was the first presidential spouse to hold press conferences, write a syndicated newspaper column, and speak at a national convention.
 In the 1930s, Roosevelt had a close relationship with Associated Press reporter Lorena Hickok, who covered her during the last months of the presidential campaign and “fell madly in love with her.”
 During this period, Roosevelt wrote daily between ten and fifteen page letters to “Hick,” who was planning to write a biography of the First Lady.
 The letters included such endearments as, “I want to put my arms around you & kiss you at the corner of your mouth,” and “I can’t kiss you, so I kiss your picture good night and good morning.”
 At Franklin’s 1933 inauguration, Eleanor wore a sapphire ring Hickok had given her.
 Hickok resigned her position with the AP to be closer to Eleanor, who secured her a job as an investigator for a New Deal program.
 There is considerable debate about whether her relationship with Hickok was sexual.
 It was known in the White House press corps at the time that Lorena Hickok was a lesbian.
 The rumors about their relationship began then.
 “And so you think they gossip about us?”
 Eleanor wrote to Lorena in November 1933.
 “I am always so much more optimistic than you are.
 I suppose because I care so little what ‘they’ say!”
 There is another letter where Eleanor acknowledges that Hick experienced “a feeling for me which for one reason or another I may not return in kind.”
 So, the debate about whether her relationship with Hickok was sexual still goes on.
 For certain, the two women were extremely close but whether their relationship went beyond hugging and kissing cannot be determined with any certainty.
 Eleanor was also close friends with several lesbian couples.
 She lived for years with lesbian couple, Marion Dickerman and Nancy Cook, at Eleanor’s cottage in upstate New York, where the sheets and towels were monogrammed with the three women’s initials: EMN.
 Later, in Greenwich Village, two of her closest friends were another lesbian couple, Ester Lape and Elizabeth Read.
 Marie Souvestre, her childhood teacher and a great influence on her later thinking, was also a lesbian.
 Even if Eleanor Roosevelt was 100 percent straight, she was very comfortable around lesbians at a time when homosexuality was stigmatized, and even criminalized during her lifetime.
 Marc Peyser stated, “We’ll probably never know if Eleanor shared their sexual orientation or if she just admired independent women.
 Whatever the case, her refusal to let the morals of the day define her was a remarkable kind of heroism.”

 10-11-1947 Lupe Valdez – Born in San Antonio, Texas.
 She is an American law enforcement official and the Sheriff of Dallas County, Texas.
 Born to migrant farm worker parents, she started life working in the fields, but paid her way through college, earning a Bachelor’s degree in Business Administration from Southern University in Bethany, Oklahoma.
 She then earned a Master’s degree in Criminology and Criminal Justice from the University of Texas at Arlington.
 When she ran for office as Sheriff of Dallas County in 2004, she was considered the underdog against Republican Danny Chandler.
 She won the election by 51.3% to 48.7%.
 The election, combined with the fact that Valdez is female, Hispanic and a lesbian, made national headlines and was even reported overseas.
 She was sworn in on January 1, 2005.
 On November 4, 2008, she was re-elected Sheriff of Dallas County and began her second four-year term on January 1, 2009.
-She is now serving her third term and has announced in 2015 that she would be seeking a fourth term in 2016.
+She served as Sheriff for four terms.
+In 2018, she is running for Governor of Texas.

 10-11-1891 – 11-19-1979 Dorothy-Burlingham-Tiffany – Born in New York City, New York.
 She was the daughter of Louis Comfort Tiffany and granddaughter of Charles Lewis Tiffany, founder of Tiffany & Co.
 Dorothy was a child psychoanalyst and educator.
 In 1914, she married a surgeon, Robert Burlingham, but separated from him in 1921 on account of Robert’s bipolar disorder.
 During their marriage, she had four childern.
 In 1925, Dorothy moved to Vienna where she met Anna Freud, Sigmund Freud’s daughter, who was also a psychologist that focused on children.
 Dorothy moved to London in 1938 along with the Freuds, who were fleeing Nazi anti-semitism.
 After Sigmund Freud died in 1939, Dorothy moved close to Anna and in 1940, she moved into Anna’s home where the two would live together for 40 years.
 During WWII they founded the Hampstead War Nurseries.
 Together they published Infants Without Familes (1943).
 Anna and Dorothy had an “intimate relationship that closely resembled those of lesbians”, although Anna denied “the existence of a sexual relationship.”